 - Turn your hearth into a bench, says parenting site, What To Expect.
 It adds extra seating and looks cute.

 - Block access to the unused fireplace with toys.
 This creates a play area for your little one and no one will ever know you have a fireplace back there.

 - Use interlocking floor mats to cushion your stepped hearth and keep your baby safe.

 Burns and sharp edges are not the only dangers of fireplaces.
 Burning wood, coal, or gas releases carbon monoxide that could be harmful to your child.
 Symptoms of carbon monoxide poisoning include headache, nausea, drowsiness, confusion, chest pain, or loss of consciousness.

 To avoid these problems, get your fireplace professionally inspected and install carbon monoxide detectors in your home.
 These are in addition to your smoke alarms.

-Having a baby at home doesn’t mean you have to give up your fireplace altogether or move to a new house.
+Having a baby at home doesn’t mean you have to hide an unused fireplace altogether or move to a new house.
 Simply take the proper precautions to babyproof your fireplace.
 It’s essential to keep an eye out for your baby every time you use the fireplace, so you can enjoy peace of mind by the warm glow of the fire.